House panel chief unconvinced by officer's testimony to Boss inquiry

 writer: Aekarach Sattaburuth

-The chairman of the House justice committee alleges a forensic officer admitted to him he was following orders when he said the Red Bull heir's Ferrari was going at only 79kph when he hit and killed a motorcycle policeman in 2012.
+The head of a House committee has alleged a forensic police officer admitted to him he was following orders when he made a low assessment of the speed of Red Bull heir Vorayuth Yoovidhya's supercar when he hit and killed a motorcycle policeman in 2012.

 Sira Jenjaka, chairman of the committee on law, justice and human rights, said on Friday that Pol Col Thanasit Taengchan of the Office of Police Forensic Science had told him in person that he would tell the House committee who had ordered him to make the assessment.